usegalaxy-eu/pulsar-network-docs/source/rabbitmq.rst

 RabbitMQ configuration
 ======================

-In this step will be described how to make a PR to the UseGalaxy.eu github repository to create a new RabbitMq account for the Pulsar endpoint.
+In this step will be described how to make a PR to the `UseGalaxy.eu <https://github.com/usegalaxy-eu>`_ GitHub repository to create a new RabbitMQ account for your Pulsar endpoint.

 #.
 Fork the usegalaxy.eu GitHub `infrastructure-playbook <https://github.com/usegalaxy-eu/infrastructure-playbook>`_.